About the project

 This has been very inspiring project for all of us.
 My students got an opportunity to explore the ideologies, work and contribution of both Mahatma Gandhi and Martin Luther King Jr.

 Throughout the project, it was heartening to see the students read, research and expand their knowledge.
-The Skype session with William Johnson School, Virginia, USA was an enriching experience for us.
+A Skype session was organised with William Johnson School, Virginia, USA, which was an enriching experience for us.
 My students spoke about the role of Mahatma Gandhi and how he changed the lives of many Indians, while the students from Virginia told us about Martin Luther King Jr.

 As part of the project, we also watched the film ‘Gandhi’ by Richard Attenborough.
 Looking back, I feel the movie was a too long and intense to be reviewed in a day.
 Showing it in bits would have enhanced the learning experience.